Spring time fertlilising

 Author: Stefan Palm Date Posted: 12 October 2023

-By fertilising your lawn in Spring, you give it all the nutrients it will need to rise out of winter dormancy and then get started for the season.
+By fertilising your lawn in Spring, you give it all the nutrients it needs to rise out of winter dormancy and then get started for the season.
 The combination of an increase in ambient temperature combined with Spring rain should see your lawn jump out of the ground.

 When it comes to Spring fertilising, I would recommend a complete, mineral fertiliser such as Paul Munns Greenkeper rather than an organic type.
 Organic fertilisers are good and certainly have their place but simply don’t have enough available nutrients to deliver what the lawn needs during Spring.
 Springtime fertilisers should include Nitrogen (N), phosphorous (P), potassium (K) and trace elements like iron, zinc, copper, boron, molybdenum and manganese.
 On the back of every fertiliser bag, there is a small table showing you what’s in the fertiliser and how much of each element.
 This is called the fertiliser analysis.
 An ideal analysis for a lawn during Spring looks like this:

 Nitrogen (N): Around 12%